rcky844/knowledge-handbook/Biology/Ecology/Ecosystem/Conservation of ecosystem.md

 - **Medicines** — Hunting of rhino for their horns
 - **Decorative products** — Hunting of elephants for their tusks for making ivory products

-This may result in extinction of the species.
+This may result in extinction of the species, and an increase in the population of its prey.
+↪️ HKCEE 2005 P1 Q5

 ##### Destruction of habitats
 ###### Deforestation